MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 Administrators can control custom script settings for a specific site; deciding if they want to allow or block custom script on a specific site:
 ![Custom script values](https://github.com/MicrosoftDocs/OfficeDocs-SharePoint/assets/46542683/05b24a6e-7dec-4b50-80e8-f09fe18e7dd4)

-By default, any changes to custom script settings for a specific site only last for a maximu of 24 hours.
+By default, any changes to custom script settings for a specific site only last for a maximum of 24 hours.
 After that time, the setting gets reset to its original value for that specific site.

 ### Persist custom script settings
 To prevent SharePoint in resetting custom script settings to its original value to the whole tenant follow these steps: